Letheward/cplus/README.md

 ## Notes

 - Currently, C+ does not support multiple compilation units, so you can only do unity build.
-- I don't use exceptions at all.
-If you also don't, you can use the flag `-fno-exceptions` or similiar compiler switches.
+- I don't use exceptions or virtual at all.
+If you also don't, you can use the flags `-fno-exceptions` and `-fno-rtti`, or similiar compiler switches.

 ## Dependencies